-In 1838 he went to work as a clerk for the Bent, St. Vrain & Company in their St. Louis operations and for the next several years would work as a storekeeper, bookkeeper, trader, and teamster, traveling along the Santa Fe Trail several times.
+In 1838 he worked as a clerk for the Bent, St. Vrain & Company in their St. Louis operations.
+Then, he would work as a storekeeper, bookkeeper, trader, and teamster for the next several years, traveling along the Santa Fe Trail several times.
 By 1841, he was working full-time at Bents Fort on the Arkansas River in Colorado.
 There he became acquainted with Alexander Barclay, George Simpson, and Robert Fisher, who were also working at the fort.

-When these men, along with several others, established the El Pueblo trading post about 70 miles upstream from Bents Fort, in 1842, Doyle followed and used his savings to buy into the trading partnerships.
-Here, were also a number of traders including Mathew Kinkead, Francisco Conn, Joseph Mantz, and “Uncle Dick” Richens Wootton.
+When these men, along with several others, established the El Pueblo trading post about 70 miles upstream from Bents Fort in 1842, Doyle followed and used his savings to buy into the trading partnerships.
+Also here were a number of other traders, including Mathew Kinkead, Francisco Conn, Joseph Mantz, and “Uncle Dick” Richens Wootton.

-In 1844, Doyle, along with George Simpson and Alexander Barclay constructed a new trading post about 23 miles west of El Pueblo, in a settlement that would become known as Hardscrabble.
+In 1844, Doyle, along with George Simpson and Alexander Barclay, constructed a new trading post about 23 miles west of El Pueblo in a settlement known as Hardscrabble.
 The same year, Joseph Doyle married Maria De La Cruz “Cruzita” Suaso on October 14, when she was only about 13 years old.
 The couple would have several children.
 Cruz was the daughter of Alexander Barclay’s wife, Teresita Sandoval Suaso.
 Another of Teresita’s daughters married George Simpson.

-In 1848, Doyle and Alexander Barclay built Fort Barclay at the junction of the Mora and Sapello Rivers on the Santa Fe Trail near the settlement of Watrous, New Mexico.
-They hoped to not only to capitalize on the trade with the emigrants but, also to sell the fort to the military at some point.
+In 1848, Doyle and Alexander Barclay built Fort Barclay at the junction of the Mora and Sapello Rivers on the Santa Fe Trail near Watrous, New Mexico.
+They hoped to capitalize on the trade with the emigrants and sell the fort to the military at some point.
 However, the army not only turned them down but tried to order them off their own land so the Army could build their own fort there.

 In the beginning, Fort Barclay was bustling with trading activity daily, served as a stagecoach station, provided housing for men, shelter for animals, and its stockade furnished protection from Indian raids.
-In 1851, the work of the establishing Fort Union, about nine miles northwest of Watrous, began.
+Then, in 1851, establishing Fort Union, about nine miles northwest of Watrous, began.
 Located near Doyle and Barclay’s land, the Army again tried to order them off, but Doyle and Barclay took the army to court, which dragged on for several years.

 In November 1859, Doyle purchased 1,200 acres from the Vigil and St. Vrain Land Grant on the west bank of the Huerfano River east of Pueblo, Colorado.
 Dick Wootton and Charles Autobees had ranches nearby.
-On his land, he brought in lumber milled in St. Louis, Missouri and built a large two-story white clapboard house for his family that was known as “Casa Blanca” or the “White House”.
-The house, with its green shutters, was not characteristic of the architectural style of the west, but rather with the architectural style of Doyle’s youth in the east.
+On his land, he brought in lumber milled in St. Louis, Missouri, and built a large two-story white clapboard house for his family known as “Casa Blanca” or the “White House.”
+With its green shutters, the house was not characteristic of the architectural style of the west but rather with the architectural style of Doyle’s youth in the east.
 Sitting near a segment of the Denver to Santa Fe Road, the “White House” became a landmark in the area, and the road became known as the “White House Road.”

-He also built adobe cabins for his many farm workers, one of the first flour mills in Colorado, granaries, storehouses, and one of the first schoolhouses, which served his children and those of his workers.
-His land stretched for miles along the Huerfano River and by 1861 he had built irrigation ditches bringing 600 acres into cultivation and built corrals for sheep and cattle which grazed on the uplands.
-Corn, potatoes, beans, oats, cotton, melons, and tobacco were cultivated on his farm.
-Eventually, his ranch also boasted an adobe trading post, a and blacksmith shop, and a post office, in which Joseph Doyle would serve as the first postmaster.
+He also built adobe cabins for his many farmworkers, one of the first flour mills in Colorado, granaries, storehouses, and one of the first schoolhouses, which served his children and those of his workers.
+His land stretched for miles along the Huerfano River, and by 1861 he had built irrigation ditches bringing 600 acres into cultivation and built corrals for sheep and cattle which grazed on the uplands.
+Corn, potatoes, beans, oats, cotton, melons, and tobacco were cultivated.
+Eventually, his ranch also boasted an adobe trading post, blacksmith shop, and a post office, in which Joseph Doyle would serve as the first postmaster.

-At some point, George Simpson also made a claim of land in the same area and built a house near Charles Autobees‘ ranch.
-After Colorado officially became a territory on February 28, 1861, the small settlement that had grown up around Autobees’ Ranch, became the county seat of the newly formed Huerfano County.
-The first election of officers occurred on December 2, 1861, at which time Charles Autobees and Joseph Doyle were made county commissioners and George Simpson became the county clerk and recorder.
+At some point, George Simpson also claimed land in the same area and built a house near Charles Autobees‘ ranch.
+After Colorado officially became a territory on February 28, 1861, the small settlement that had grown up around Autobees’ Ranch became the county seat of the newly formed Huerfano County.
+The first election of officers occurred on December 2, 1861, at which time Charles Autobees and Joseph Doyle were made county commissioners, and George Simpson became the county clerk and recorder.

 In 1864, Doyle was elected as a representative of the Colorado Territorial Council in Denver, representing Pueblo, Huerfano, El Paso, and Fremont Counties.
-While serving in this post in Denver, Doyle died of a heart attack on March 4, 1864.
+While serving in Denver, Doyle died of a heart attack on March 4, 1864.
 He was 46 years old.
-Governor John Evans and other dignitaries escorted his body home to his ranch where he was buried in the family cemetery on a hill overlooking his ranch.
+Governor John Evans and other dignitaries escorted his body home to his ranch, where he was buried in the family cemetery on a hill overlooking his ranch.
 At the time of his death, he was considered the richest man in Colorado.
-His wife, Maria De La Cruz “Cruzita” Suaso Doyle, died the next year.
+Unfortunately, his wife, Maria De La Cruz “Cruzita” Suaso Doyle, died the next year.

 In 1874 the Doyle children sold the ranch, with the stipulation that the Mexican village that grew up around the ranch be allowed to remain as long as their grandmother, Teresita Sandoval Suaso Alexander, lived there.
 She died in 1894 and was buried in the Doyle Cemetery.